-From one of the world’s most progressive health retreats to luxury residences with unrivalled views of Lake Wakatipu, Queenstown doesn’t disappoint when it comes time to check in.
+From progressive health retreats to luxury residences with unrivalled views of Lake Wakatipu, we have found the best luxury accommodation in Queenstown.

 The Rees Lakeside Residences